Fall, Spring, Academic Year, Calendar Year

 Gold Coast, Australia

-Minimum UI and Cumulative GPA of 2.5, good academic and disciplinary standing.
+Minimum UI and Cumulative GPA of 2.5, sophomore standing or higher, good academic and disciplinary standing.

 Click the Application tab.

 Designed for all students, this semester, academic-year or calendar-year program allows students to take courses in a variety of areas related to their field of study at Bond University on the Gold Coast of Australia.
 Potential course offerings include classes in business, communications, health science, humanities, and much more.
 Bond University is the first private, not-for-profit university in Australia, offering a personalized academic environment and student body of approximately 4,200.
 Bond is the only Australian university that offers a trimester year, allowing students to enroll in a study abroad program in January, September, and in some cases, May.

 The University of Iowa partners with The Education Abroad Network (TEAN) to offer students the opportunity to study at Bond University on the Gold Coast of Australia.
 Students from the University of Iowa join others from around the world on this program.
 University of Iowa students earn transfer credit for this program.

 Academic Departments and Schools at Bond University are divided into academic divisions: Architecture; Business; Communication; Creative Media; Health Sciences & Medicine; Humanities & Global Studies; Law; Property & Sustainable Development; and Social Sciences.

 Courses (called "subjects" at Bond) are available in a wide variety of disciplines.